This post may contain affiliate links. Read the full disclosure here.

 4 – Insufficient nutrients

-You shouldn’t need to fertilise a plant within the first year if acquiring it, because there should be plenty of nutrients in the soil.
+You shouldn’t need to fertilise a plant within the first year of acquiring it, because there should be plenty of nutrients in the soil.

 If you've had a plant for over a year, then it's time to fertilise.
 If your plant is dropping leaves, then it may be deficient in nitrogen.
 You can either get a balanced fertiliser (with equal proportions of nitrogen, phosphorus, and potassium) or get one with a higher level of nitrogen.

-I use a liquid seaweed fertiliser personally, that just so happens to be high in nitrogen.
+I used to use a liquid seaweed fertiliser.
 I bought it because it’s what Monty Don uses, and if it’s good enough for Monty, it’s good enough for me.

 Rootbound plants can become stunted and drop leaves because the roots can’t support the plant.